The Science

 The moon's elliptical orbit showing Apogee and Perigee distances

 These orbital variations mean that the moon's appearance can change significantly depending on where it is in its orbit during your chosen date.
-Our system accounts for these variations to provide the most accurate representation.
+Our system accounts for these variations to provide the most accurate Moon Map, in our research this is where the largest discrepancy in moon map accuracy was found, many others did ot account for this dynamic variable. which compounds inaccuracies.

-Geographical coordinates are a system used to specify locations on the Earth's surface.
-Our systems use Google Maps API to accurately determine this variable; the user can simply search via their postcode, city, or even place name.
+The Moon's appearance is observer-dependent and is calculated from the user's geographical location.
+Our systems use the Google Maps API to accurately determine this variable; the user can search via postcode, city, or place name to define the location used for the final Moon Map product.

 Observer Location Matters